AntonKutuzov/QuantityCalculator/README.md

 If you ever found bugs or ways to improve the code, feel free to contact the author.

 Please note that the author of these lines is not a professional coder, rather an amateur.
 So, be cautious when using this code as I might have missed something.
-Still, if you ever used the code in any of your projects, I would love to see its implementation (although, this is not a must, of course.)
+Still, if you ever used the code in any of your projects, I would love to see its use (although, this is not a must, of course.)